Siddhartajain/Siddhartajain/README.md

  I have realized that, satisfaction is the book of achivement,which holds the learning experience records of doing.trying,twiddling,getting failed,try again anf finally suceedding in the project

  Reach me on:
-  How to reach me:
 [LinkedIn]www.linkedin.com/in/siddharth-jain-0a3432249

-# Mail_Address:- siddharth96ajain@gmail.com
+ Mail_Address:- siddharth96ajain@gmail.com

+👀 I'm currently working on - Data Science and Machine Learning 🤞🏻 I'm currently Learning Deep Learning, NLP, CNN.
+😊 Words that describe me- Self_Motivated,Good_Observer,Focused and Open_to_upgrade